In El Chapo's state, people see little change with verdict | New Country 923

 “Let this serve as a lesson to show that money doesn’t buy true happiness,” Lopez Obrador said Wednesday at a news conference.
 He mused that “happiness is having a clear conscience and being at peace with one’s self and others.”

 Lopez Obrador, who took office Dec.
-1, says his anti-cartel strategy will not focus on hunting down kingpins and has launched a campaign aimed at persuading people not to break to the law.
-Its slogan: “We’re all going to behave.”
+1, says his anti-cartel strategy will not focus on hunting down kingpins, and he has launched a campaign aimed at persuading people not to break to the law.
+Its slogan is: “We’re all going to behave.”

+On Thursday, Lopez Obrador said he would visit Guzman’s home municipality of Badiraguato to announce the creation of a university specializing in the “promotion of forestry activity” and a planting program that he says will generate some 20,000 permanent jobs.

+He said his administration is also committed to finishing a highway that would connect Badiraguato with Guadalupe y Calvo in the state of Chihuahua, becoming the only paved road through a region where drug cartels hold sway and farmers grow opium poppies.

-“Here there is no cellphone signal in many places, much less internet,” said Pedro Cazarez, a resident of Temeapa, near Guzman’s hometown of La Tuna in Badiraguato municipality.
+“Here there is no cellphone signal in many places, much less internet,” said Pedro Cazarez, a resident of Temeapa, Sinaloa.
 “I heard about it when I got home.
 But by word of mouth, it’s already known everywhere.”

 Miguel Angel Vega, a journalist for the publication Riodoce who visited the mountains recently, said the news had reached Guzman’s family members.